What subjects do I study at SOTA? Do they study academic subjects?

 If you have received approval for exemption from Mother Tongue Language from the Ministry of Education (MOE) while you were in primary school, please indicate this on the online application form, and provide a photocopy of the MOE Mother Tongue Language Exemption Letter when you submit the supporting documents for Talent Academy applications.
 You do not have to re-apply for the exemption upon joining SOTA.
 Read about SOTA’s Mother Tongue Language Programme.

-What if I am offered to take up NTIL (Non-Tamil Indian Languages) or Asian/Foreign Language in-lieu of Mother Tongue Language?
+What if I am offered to take up Foreign Language in-lieu of Mother Tongue Language?

 Is a third language available at SOTA?

 SOTA offers a rigorous Arts and Academics curriculum.
-If time permits, students may attend Third Language courses at Ministry of Education Language Centre (MOELC).
-However, the Third Language result cannot be used to replace any subject in school and it does not count towards meeting the school's promotion criteria.
+If time permits, you will be able to attend Third Language courses at Ministry of Education Language Centre (MOELC).
+The Third Language result cannot be used to replace any subject in school.
+To be eligible for taking a Foreign Language as a Third Language, you must satisfy all three criteria:

-Students who are eligible to take up a Third Language will be notified of their eligibility by MOE upon release of the PSLE results.
-Read about Third Language Programme (MOE).
+Students who are eligible to take up a Foreign Language as a Third Language will be notified of their eligibility upon release of the PSLE results.
+Read about SOTA’s Mother Tongue Language Programme.

 How is SOTA’s Music programme different from schools with Music Elective Programme (MEP)?